Section 5 | Steering Committee

 (3) Joint and Re-referral of Resolutions

 The Rules of Procedure allow the Steering Committee to make joint and re-referral of policy directives and resolutions that fall into the jurisdiction of more than one committee.
-At the first meeting of the Steering Committee at each Forum and the annual meeting, the Steering Committee hears reports from each committee about the policy directives and resolutions it expects the committee to take up.
+At the first meeting of the Steering Committee at the Legislative Forum and the Legislative Summit, the Steering Committee hears reports from each committee about the policy directives and resolutions it expects the committee to take up.
 Other chairs have the opportunity to inquire about the policy directives and resolutions and whether they fall into another committee's jurisdiction.
 Policy directives and resolutions, then, are jointly referred either by consensus or majority vote.
 (This process works most smoothly when committee chairs consult with one another before the Steering Committee meeting.)
 The Steering Committee designates one committee as the lead committee on jointly-referred policy directives and resolutions.
 The lead committee's version of the policy directive or resolution is considered first on the floor of the business meetings.
 Other committees offer their versions as amendments from the floor.
 Although the rules do not preclude joint referrals to more than two committees, past Steering Committees have limited joint referrals to just two committees.

 At the second Steering Committee meeting, which occurs immediately following the conclusion of the standing committee meetings, the Steering Committee hears reports from each chair on actions the committees have taken.
 During these reports, it is appropriate for other chairs to ask for re-referral of policy directives and resolutions adopted by another committee.
 A successful re-referral motion has the effect of delaying action on the policy directive or resolution until the next meeting of the standing committees.

 (4) Emerging Federal Priorities and Major State Issues